Overview

 - Parking: Free parking is available next to the station house; additional roadside parking is available on the N67.

-- Accessibility: The historic station building retains its original layout and may present challenges for visitors with reduced mobility, but the surrounding outdoor areas are level and suitable for wheelchair users.
+- Accessibility: The historic station building retains its original layout and may present challenges for visitors with reduced mobility.
+However, the surrounding outdoor areas are level and suitable for wheelchair users.

 - Booking: Oyster farm tours can be booked via the Moyasta Oysters website.
-Train tickets and the latest schedule are listed on the West Clare Railway page linked from the County Clare tourism site.
+Train tickets and the latest schedule are listed on the West Clare Railway page.
+Book in advance during the summer peak.